-As of December 31, 2021, SunStream had four primary owners who contributed cash or assets in exchange for equal stock investments, in aggregate totaling \$22.5 million.
-Ownership is comprised of AgriBank, Farm Credit Mid-America, Compeer Financial, and the CentRic Technology Group (CTC).
-As of December 31, 2021, the CTC group is comprised of nine AgriBank District associations.
-Refer to Note 7 to the financial statements for detailed discussion of ownership and capital.
+At Inception on April 1, 2020, SunStream had four primary owners who contributed cash or assets in exchange for equal stock investments, in aggregate totaling \$22.5 million.
+Ownership was originally comprised of AgriBank, Farm Credit Mid-America, Compeer Financial, and the CentRic Technology Collaboration (CTC).
+As of December 31, 2024, the CTC is comprised of six AgriBank District associations.